 Welcome to the Department of Physician Assistant Studies (PAS).
 We are very pleased that you are interested in the physician assistant profession.
 We believe our program is one part of the answer to the critical health care needs of South Texas.
 The PAS curriculum is designed to prepare primary care physician assistants.
 Our classroom, laboratory, and supervised clinical practice experiences emphasize primary care, community service (with community broadly defined), and health care in the rural and underserved areas of South Texas.

-The master’s curriculum is 26 months in length with 12 months (2 semesters) in the didactic phase and 14 months (3 semesters) in the clinical phase.
 The curriculum is designed to emphasize primary care and service to South Texas.
 All students are required to complete a minimum of two supervised clinical rotations in an underserved or rural site(s).
 Students must be prepared to be away from San Antonio for a period of time and to assume the costs of these rotations.
 The capstone for the Master of Physician Assistant Studies (MPAS) is a Community Service or Community Medicine Project.
 The course of study is demanding, intense, and rigorous.
-Class size is limited to a total of 35 students.
+Class size is limited to a total of 45 students.